Contributor: Mr. Panache

 Often entrepreneurs starting or expanding businesses require funding.
 The article is meant to solicit general findings, sentiments and look into the current business funding status quo.
 This piece of writing is based also on our own experiences with the different funding houses, enterprise development organisations, government parastatals and entrepreneurs on many occasions.

 For township businesses, the perfect business days have always been either on weekends when those giants with loyal clientele have closed doors or in the evening when these township businesses still remain open until late.
 Indeed, one might say these township businesses have succeeded in striving to capture the high ground and this agility can be owed to passion.
-People are digging into their pockets, tapping into investments, cashing up life savings and bringing in families for monetary support; just to sustain operations, which is more than it can be said about the so called “Business” dealing with “Eskom” and representing entrepreneurs on the forefront.
+People are digging into their pockets, tapping into investments, cashing up life savings and bringing in families for monetary support; just to sustain operations, which is more than it can be said about the so called “Business” dealing with “Eskom” and said to be representing entrepreneurs on the forefront.

-As we have previously stated in our “Rules of Business” article on July 09, 2018; based on research, it becomes apparent and it does make sense that from time, and cost perspective, complying with requirements of a business can be a nightmare.
+As we have previously stated in our “Rules of Business” article on July 09, 2018; based on research, it becomes apparent and it does make sense that from time, considering also the cost perspective, complying with requirements of a business can be a nightmare.
 Preparing and submitting completed documents in order to comply with requirements as they may vary, takes longer and is costly at most times.
 I would like to believe that entrepreneurs are willing to sustain the uphill climb of having to pay so much towards regulations, dealing with corruption and not having access to sustainable markets.
 However, what would bring about huge change in their businesses is capital investments, especially for those who have sat through so much of presentations such as Seminars and Enterprise Development Programmes.

 Seemingly, the trend is that those able to assist want to subject people to hours of seminars and enterprise development programmes.
 Our country, particularly South Africa, is now embracing education and learning that ever before; and besides we made it the norm for survival.
 This new perspective by citizens is commendable as an educated nation is self-sufficient and savvy, but whether you’re educated or not; we’re all hustlers.
 Either a nation is educated or experienced, thus, if only these individuals within these groups were to be properly assessed; it would appear that they have varying needs and stories to tell.
 People cannot be grouped in terms of skin colour, education or ethnicity to determine their experiences without proper engagements to understand where the entrepreneur has been or how much of what they are doing they know.
 People cannot be subjected to these events unless they are addressing aspects of development, which the entrepreneur has not been exposed to.